skylight-hq/skylight.digital/pages/brand/identity/imagery.md

   <div class="grid__content" markdown="1">
 When sharing photos, we want to feature real people with real-life stories to tell.
 Capture a sense of place by showing activities with teammates, customers, and partners.

-Facial expressions, clothing, hair/makeup should look natural (not over-the-top stock).
+Facial expressions, clothing, and hair/makeup should look natural (not over-the-top stock).

 Every image should tell a story.
-There are a few tricks we can use to make sure our message comes across to viewers:
+There are a few tricks we can use to make sure your message comes across to viewers:

 - Figure out what you're trying to say with this photo
 - Capture all relevant objects, people, and background